Language Imbalance Driven Rewarding for Multilingual Self-improving: General Instruction following

-The head-to-head win rates of our models on the X-AlpacaEval~\citep{zhang2023plug} dataset are shown in Figure~\ref{fig:head_to_head_result_Llama3}.
+The head-to-head win rates of our models on the X-AlpacaEval dataset are shown in Figure~\ref{fig:head_to_head_result_Llama3}.

 \paragraph{Findings 1: Language Imbalance Driven Rewarding is effective.} The head-to-head performance shows that $M_{1}$ achieves notable win rates against $M_{0}$ across all five training languages and one unseen language.
 For these five training languages, $M_{1}$ demonstrates a significant improvement, with $\Delta \textbf{W-L}$ values for each language ranging from 15.3\% (\textit{en}) to 61.5\% (\textit{ru}) compared to the base model.
-Upon comparing different languages, high-reward languages (\textit{ru, de}) gain larger improvements than low-reward languages (\textit{es, fr}) in Iteration 1 ($M_1$ vs $M_0$), but in Iteration 2 ($M_2$ vs $M_1$), the gains across all languages diminish and converge.
+Upon comparing different languages, high-reward languages (\textit{ru, de}) gain larger improvements than low-reward languages (\textit{es, fr}) in Iteration 1 ($M_1$ vs. $M_0$), but in Iteration 2 ($M_2$ vs. $M_1$), the gains across all languages diminish and converge.
 We hypothesize that the reward signals across different languages gradually weaken and align over iterations.

 \paragraph{Findings 2: The dominant language also benefits from Language Imbalance Driven Rewarding.} Since the responses for non-dominant languages are translated from English, it is natural for these languages to see improvements.
 However, English also achieves better performance compared to the reference model.
-As shown in Figure~\ref{fig:head_to_head_result_Llama3}, English shows a 15.3\% increase in $\Delta \textbf{W-L}$ for $M_1$ vs $M_0$, and a 14.6\% increase in $\Delta \textbf{W-L}$ for $M_2$ vs $M_1$.
-These results suggest that the dominant language also benefits from rejected responses translated from non-dominant languages, a phenomenon that has rarely been observed in previous cross-lingual alignment research.
+As shown in Figure~\ref{fig:head_to_head_result_Llama3}, English shows a 15.3\% increase in $\Delta \textbf{W-L}$ for $M_1$ vs. $M_0$, and a 14.6\% increase in $\Delta \textbf{W-L}$ for $M_2$ vs. $M_1$.
+These results indicate that the dominant language also benefits from rejected responses translated from non-dominant languages, highlighting the value of incorporating negative samples in preference pair construction, aligning with observation in~\citet{duan2024negating}.

 \paragraph{Findings 3: Iterative training is possible and effective.}